ScottRobinson03/python-chess/README.md

 Game of chess, programmed in Python using pygame-ce.

+## Create a virtual environent
+`python3 -m venv ./venv`

+## Activate virtual environment
+`source venv/bin/activate`

+## Running the game
-To run the game, source the venv via `source venv/bin/activate` and execute `python -m src.gui`.
+Create & activate the venv, then execute `python -m src.gui`.

+## Running the unit tests
-To run the unit tests, after sourcing the venv, execute `python -m tests`.
+Create & activate the venv, then execute `python -m tests`.